Maartyl/cs-chan/Chat/README.md

 For chat to work, clients must all connect to the same server.

-To start server, the `:server.start` is used.
-To this server then can different clients connect, including the one running in the same application(process) but not necessarily.
+To start server, the command `:server.start` is used.
+Different clients can then connect to this server, including the one running in the same application(process) but not necessarily.

 One can connect to server through the `:connect` command.

 Server requires port to run on.
-Client then has to connect to that computer (ip address: obtainable thourh `:ip` command*) + has to specify the port used to start the server delimited by ':'.
+Client then has to connect to that computer (ip address: obtainable though `:ip` command*) + has to specify the port used to start the server delimited by `':'`.

 (* The ip command provides correct ip only if both computers are on the same network.)